Shivanireddy25/Shivanireddy25.github.io/content/home/about.md

 # Biography

-I am currently enrolled as a graduate student in Computer Science at the University of Wisconsin-Madison.
+I am currently enrolled as a graduate student in Software Engineering at the University of Wisconsin-Madison.
 Prior to this, I was working as a Senior Software Engineer at Myntra Designs Pvt.
 Ltd. for 3 years, with a key focus on highly available and scalable services.

 I have hands-on experience working with Java, Play Framework, Tomcat, Maven, MySQL, Spring, Hibernate & RabbitMQ, and am also fluent in C & C++.